pyladiesams/llm-guardrails-jul2024/README.md

 Re-watch [this YouTube stream](https://www.youtube.com/live/1ajltQcEEzA)

 ## Credits
-This workshop was set up by @pyladiesams and @iris-luden
+This workshop was set up by @pyladiesams, @iris-luden and @shayorshay.